Job 17:1–22 |

 Young's Lit.
 Translation And where is now my hope?
 Yea, my hope, who doth behold it?

-We begin with And where then [is]... and then we have the feminine substantive (with the 1st person suffix) of tîqevâh (ה ָו ׃ק.) [pronounced tike-VAW] and it means hope, expectation, that which is waited for, that which is expectantly looked for.
+We begin with And where then [is]... and then we have the feminine substantive (with the 1st person suffix) of tîqevâh (ה ָו ׃ק.) [pronounced tike-VAW] and it means hope, expectation, that which is waited for, that which is expectantly looked for.
 It can mean cord (Joshua 2:18, 21), an outcome hoped for (Job 8:13 17:15 Prov.
 10:28 Ezek.
 19:5); or the basis or ground for hope (Job 4:6 Psalm 71:5).
 Strong’s #8615 BDB #876.
 Job’s hope was the end of his miserable existence.
 He certainly had no hopes of being restored to his former self.
 In fact, Job never had a clue as to what was coming in his life, which is important to note for all of us.
 We all face various trials and tribulations, some deserved, some not deserved—God knows the end from the beginning and He has a plan for our lives.
 As long as we pursue Him (and, I mean by that, pursue His Word), He will take care of everything else.
 “For this reason, I say to you, do not be anxious for your life, as to what you will eat or what you will drink; nor for your body, as to what you will put on.
 Is not life more than food, and the body more than clothing?
 Look at the birds of the air, that they do not sow, neither do they reap, nor do they gather into barns, and yet your heavenly Father feeds them.
 Are you not worth much more than they?
 And which of you by being anxious can add a cubit to his height?
 And why are you anxious about clothing?
 Observe how the lilies of the field grow; they do not toil nor do they spin.
 Yet I say to you that even Solomon in all his glory did not clothe himself like one of these.
 But if God so arrays the grass of the field, which is alive today and tomorrow is thrown into the furnace, will He not much more do so for you, O men of a little faith?
 Do not be anxious, therefore, saying, ‘What will we eat?’ or ‘What will we drink?’ or ‘With what will be clothe ourselves?’
 For all these things the Gentiles eagerly seek; for your heavenly Father knows that you need all these things.
 Consequently, seek first His kingdom and His righteousness, and all these things will be provided for.”
 (Matt.
 6:25–33).

 The second line begins with and my hope in the Hebrew (it is or my good in the Greek).
-Then we have the interrogative followed by the 3rd person masculine singular, Qal imperfect with a 3rd person feminine singular suffix of shûr (רש) [pronounced shour], which means to behold, to regard, to observe, to watch.
+Then we have the interrogative followed by the 3rd person masculine singular, Qal imperfect with a 3rd person feminine singular suffix of shûr (רש) [pronounced shour], which means to behold, to regard, to observe, to watch.
 The idea is that someone is watching over carefully, from whence comes the meaning to regard.
 Strong’s #7789 BDB #1003.
 Literally, this gives us: And where then [is] my hope [or, expectation] and my hope—who regards [or observes] it?

 Keil and Delitzsch give us two interpretations to these final verses.
 The first is that most modern translations look upon v.
 15 as the apodosis to the hypothetical antecedent of v.
 13—i.e., If I hope, it is for Sheôl as my house,...Where now therefore is my hope?
 And my hope, who sees it?
 There is no objection to this explanation so far as the syntax is concerned, but there will then be weighty thoughts which are also expressed in the form of fresh thoughts, for which independent clauses seem more appropriate.
-Footnote In other words, syntactically, there is no problem with the modern understanding of this passage, but it may be just too simplistic.
+In other words, syntactically, there is no problem with the modern understanding of this passage, but it may be just too simplistic.
 They prefer to see v.
 13 as an independent clause from which inference is drawn and a train of thought is simply continued.

 Keil and Delitzsch continue: No other hope, in Job’s opinion, but speedy death is before him; no human eye is capable of seeing, i.e., of discovering...any other hope than just this.
-Footnote

-Bars of Sheol they go down;
+Bars of Sheol they go down; if together beside dust, a rest.” |

-Job
+Job 17:16 |

-They go down [to] the bars [or, gates] of Sheol;
+They go down [to] the bars [or, gates] of Sheol; oh that together [we go down] beside the dust—tranquility. |

-They [hope and whatever] go down to the gates of death;
+They [hope and whatever] go down to the gates of death; oh that we go down together into the dust unto tranquility. |

 Job ends this speech with his death being spoken of; however, this last line is difficult, so let’s examine some other translations: